magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-23426-magento-patch-emails-sent-as-attachments-from-outlook.md

 labels: 2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,QPT 1.0.13,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,Outlook,attachements,email,order email,orders,shipping,support tools
 ---

 The MDVA-23426 Magento patch fixes the issue where emails are sent as attachments by Magento from MS Outlook.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.13 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.13 is installed.
 Please note that the issue was fixed in Magento 2.3.5.

 ## Affected products and versions